blairious/Netflix-Churn/README.md

 ## Main Program - main.py

 This is the main program to run the prediction software.
 It uses a Streamlit web ui to take in a single user's data and uses the model to predict whether or not a user will leave the platform.
-This program will also show suggested measures to prevent the user from leaving, as well as a graph outlining the top contributing factors to its decision.
+This program will also show suggested measures to prevent the user from leaving, as well as a graph outlining the top contributing factors to its decision based on SHAP values.

 ## Training Script - model_training.py